Samsung Galaxy Buds series: Galaxy Buds Live

+The Galaxy Buds Live (SM-R180) was announced on August 5, 2020, during a virtual Galaxy Unpacked event, alongside the Galaxy Note 20 series, the Galaxy Z Fold 2, the Galaxy Tab S7 series and the Galaxy Watch 3.
+The Buds Live was notable for their "bean" like on-ear design, a departure from the previous in ear design used in the Buds lineup.
+The Buds Live was the first Galaxy Buds device to launch with active noise cancellation.
+It was praised for its design, but criticized for the ineffective active noise cancellation.
+Product review site, 'BestReviews' wrote "Unlike the rest of the Galaxy Buds lineup, the bean-shaped Galaxy Buds Live is on-ear buds that rest just outside the ear canal.
+People who have trouble with in-ear buds may find the Buds Live more to its liking.
+We found when we tested a pair of Buds Live that it ultimately felts more secure than competing earbuds after a short adjustment period."

 Galaxy Buds Core

-The Samsung Galaxy Buds Core (SM-R410) were announced in mid-2025.
-The Buds Core are seen as the successor to the Galaxy Buds FE, offering active noise cancellation (ANC), Bluetooth 5.4 connectivity, and AI-powered features such as real-time language translation and interpretation.
-They have an IP54 rating for dust and water resistance and deliver up to 35 hours of total playback time with ANC off.
-The Galaxy Buds Core were released on June 27, 2025, in India and the UAE, with a launch price of approximately 189 AED, positioning them as an affordable option within Samsung’s wireless earbuds lineup.
-In addition, Samsung’s budget-friendly new wireless earbuds, the Galaxy Buds Core, were launched in Türkiye on July 11, 2025, priced at 2,299 TL and made available through Samsung stores and authorized retailers.
+The Samsung Galaxy Buds Core (SM-R410) was announced in mid-2025.
+The Buds Core is seen as the successor to the Galaxy Buds FE, offering active noise cancellation (ANC), Bluetooth 5.4 connectivity, and AI-powered features such as real-time language translation and interpretation.
+It has an IP54 rating for dust and water resistance and deliver up to 35 hours of total playback time with ANC off.
+The Galaxy Buds Core was released on June 27, 2025, in India and the UAE, with a launch price of approximately 189 AED, positioning them as an affordable option within Samsung's wireless earbuds lineup.
+In addition, Samsung's budget-friendly new wireless earbuds, the Galaxy Buds Core, were launched in Turkey on July 11, 2025, priced at 2,299 TL and made available through Samsung stores and authorized retailers.